-- 1. Prerequisites: Access to hand-hygiene materials such as soap, water and paper towels or hand sanitiser are necessary to perform hand hygiene.
-During the initial opening-up stages of the pandemic, we saw an unprecedented installation of hand sanitising stations in shops and public places. - 2.
+- 1. Pre-requisites: Access to hand hygiene materials such as soap, water and paper towels or hand sanitizer are necessary to perform hand hygiene.
+During the initial opening-up stages of the pandemic, we saw an unprecedented installation of hand sanitizing stations in shops and public places. - 2.
 Education: At the beginning of the pandemic, many adults had not received any new information on hand hygiene since early childhood.
-In response to the public health emergency, many health authorities, providers and suppliers produced high quality information on when, why and how to clean hands. - Remind and communicate: A new habit takes time to form and should be reinforced during the early stages.
-Most public places used prominent signage to remind employees and visitors to take infection control precautions including handwashing.
-Many also placed posters demonstrating correct handwashing techniques in washrooms.
+In response to the public health emergency, many health authorities, providers and suppliers produced high quality information on when, why and how to clean hands. - 3.
+Remind and communicate: A new habit takes time to form and should be reinforced during the early stages.
+Most public places used blanket signage to remind employees and visitors to take infection control precautions including handwashing.
+Many also placed posters demonstrating correct handwashing technique in restrooms.

-- 4. Feedback: To internalise a new behaviour, it is useful to receive feedback on how well and how often the behaviour is performed over time (compare the use of a fitness watch to increase exercise behaviour).
+- 4. Feedback: To internalize a new behavior, it is useful to receive feedback on how well and how often the behavior is performed over time (compare the use of a fitness watch to increase exercise behavior).
 This is often the most difficult component of the model to implement well.
-We speculate that most individual feedback during COVID-19 was provided in closed groups of people. - Cultural change: Ideally, over the course of time, a new behaviour will stop being externally driven by outside forces and become either part of the culture of a group and/or intrinsically motivated within the individual.
+We speculate that most individual feedback during COVID-19 was provided in closed groups of people. - 5.
+Cultural change: Ideally, over the course of time, a new behavior will stop being externally driven by outside forces and become either part of the culture of a group and/or intrinsically motivated within the individual.
 The desire to avoid infection with SARS-CoV-2 was of course an unusually strong motivating force.
-We saw large improvements in self-reported hand-hygiene frequency, which were sustained over a long time period after the initial information campaigns.
+We saw large improvements in self-reported hand hygiene frequency which were sustained over a long time period after the initial information campaigns.